wilsonliaows/docs/connectors/intacct.md

 To do so, simply follow the steps below.

-1. We will have to use the **create object** action and select **GL batch** as the object type.
+1. We will have to use the **Create object** action and select **GL batch** as the object type.
 This involves creating journal entries with custom objects. (shown below)

 ![Create GL batch action](/assets/images/connectors/intaact/create-GL-batch-action.png)